 Wellhead protection areas have been established by the FDEP to protect drinking water supplies.
 FGT searched FDEP Map Direct to identify Protected Source Waters.
-No State-designated wellhead protection areas are crossed by the special permit segments (FDEP, 2019).
+No state-designated well-head protection areas are crossed by the special permit segments (FDEP, 2023).

-The EPA defines a sole source aquifer as one where the aquifer supplies at least 50 percent of the drinking water for its service area; and there are no reasonably available alternative drinking water sources should the aquifer become contaminated.
+The EPA defines a sole source aquifer as where the aquifer supplies at least 50 percent of the drinking water for its service area; and there are no reasonably available alternative drinking water sources should the aquifer become contaminated.
 There are no EPA sole source aquifers located within the vicinity of the special permit segments.

-Aquifers will not be disturbed if the special permit is granted.
-However, if the special permit request is not granted then pipe replacement and pressure testing will be required, which could temporarily disturb the surficial aquifer system during construction.
+Aquifers will not be disturbed if the special permit is granted, although temporary and targeted excavations may occur to comply with increased maintenance and repair activities.
+However, if the special permit request is not granted then pipe replacement and pressure testing would be required, which could temporarily disturb the surficial aquifer system to a much greater extent during construction.